You wouldn’t traverse a mountain trail without a map or a flashlight, so why adopt this approach in your marketing strategies?

 The packing list doesn’t end there.
 Marketo reports, approximately 96% of visitors that come to your website are not ready to convert.
 How can you engage each prospective student individually based on their stage of intent, interests and educational goals, before getting them to enrol?

-Marketing automation and lead nurturing methodologies are used to engage prospective students with highly relevant, personalised content at a specific time, through their preferred medium, to move them further through their enrolment journey.
+Marketing automation and lead nurturing methodologies are used to engage prospective students with highly relevant, personalised content at a specific time, through their preferred medium (touch points), to move them further through their enrolment journey.

 Here are three key components to successfully recruit the current generation of prospective students: